Alexandre-Fernandez/astro-i18n/README.md

 #### `extractRouteLangCode`

 This function will extract a supported lang code (either the default one or one inside `supportedLangCodes`) from the given route.
+It can also be used to extract the page lang code inside getStaticPaths, for that you use it with `import.meta.url`.

 #### `appendQueryString`